-has been a faithful laborer for the General and demanded a more lucrative birth shaw.
-An effort is making to have Mr. Freeman re-instated at New-Bedfordthe public voice is loud in his favor.
+Francis Baylies declines indignantly the Collectorship of New Bedford-he has been a faithful laborer for the General and demanded a more lucrative birth he aimed at the Collectorship at Boston, but this has been promised to David Henshaw.
+An effort is making to have Mr. Freeman re-instated at New-Bedford-

-Captain Paine, of the Revenue Cutter Crawford, we learn that that vessel was unfortunately capsized, on the 16th inst, by a sudden hurricane, which occurred Island.
-The Cutter at the time was under easy sail, but such was the force of the wind, that she immediately capsized and of the crew, were with imminent hazard, ed to their country and to liberty. saved by swimming.
-Two of the crew, named Peter Anderson and Henry Baxter, and a colored man, belonging to Captain Paine, went down with the vessel.
+Loss of the Cutter Crawford .- From conferred upon one hundred and seven Crawford, we learn that that vessel was lishments in the vicinity of Baltimore .ations by the Medical Faculty.
+Among by a sudden hurricane, which occurred er than the British; and the quantity car wind, that she immediately capsized and and more profitable state. sunk-and the Captain, Officers and part of the crew, were with imminent hazard, named Peter Anderson and Henry Baxter, Paine, went down with the vessel.